-- 1. Create a large number of jobs, or create high quality jobs; - 2.
+- 1. Create a large number of high-quality, accessible jobs; - 2.
 Provide needed goods or services to Low-Income Communities; - 3.
 Foster minority business ownership; - 4.
 Create environmentally sustainable outcomes; and/or - 5.
 Promote other related impacts

-Job training centers, community health clinics, green commercial buildings and grocery stores in underserved areas are examples of high-impact projects that receive NMTC financing.
+Community health clinics, food banks, community centers, shelters, grocery stores in food deserts, and mixed-use developments with affordable housing are examples of high-impact projects that receive NMTC financing.

-CDEs will also consider projects high-impact if they are located in, or serve, areas that meet the criteria for Targeted Distressed Communities.
+CDEs will also consider projects high-impact if they are located in, or serve, areas that meet the criteria for Severe Distress.
 These are typically areas that show particularly strong signs of economic distress, such as extraordinarily high poverty rates, very low income levels and high unemployment rates.
 Qualifying Census tracts in rural areas (tracts that are located in a county not within in an MSA) are also considered Targeted Distressed Communities.